EmediongEdet/Command_line_calculator_with_Cplusplus/README.md

 # Development Environment

 ### Tools Used
-The practice uses cLion and the MinGW Gnu Compiller Collection (GCC) to compile, build and run the program.
+The program uses cLion and the MinGW Gnu Compiler Collection (GCC) to compile, build, and run the program.

 ### Language Used